 The dean will notify the student of the decision via SFCC student email.

 Once notified of the decision, the Financial Aid Office will update your financial aid eligibility status in mySTAR.
-You may check your status in mySTAR, on the Financial Aid Tab, in the Financial Aid Requirements Channel, and clicking on the "Progress" link.
+You may check your status in mySTAR, on the Financial Aid tab, in the Financial Aid Requirements channel and click on the "Progress" link.

-Students Who Were Already On An Approved Appeal
+Students Who Are Already On An Approved Appeal

 Students who are on an approved appeal and successfully complete all classes they attempt during that semester with at least a 2.0 GPA for that semester will have their approved appeal status continued for the next semester.

 You would not need to submit another appeal request.
 This is because you met the requirements listed in your academic success plan and in the approved appeal notification email.

 Students who do not meet those requirements will be notified their financial aid is suspended, and they will need to submit a new appeal request.